LLM DNA: Tracing Model Evolution via Functional Representations: Experiments

 This section investigates how DNA can benefit model routing.
 We use the same dataset, data split, baselines, and metric as EmbedLLM~\citep{zhuang2024embedllm}.
 EmbedLLM learns a compact LLM representation during routing training.
 To compare the quality of DNA with EmbedLLM-learned embeddings, within the matrix factorization framework of EmbedLLM, we replace the LLM embedding layer and its subsequent linear layer with frozen DNAs.
 These DNAs are directly compared with the query embeddings to make routing decisions.
 Notably, 11 models reported by \citet{zhuang2024embedllm} either no longer exist or failed to run; their results are therefore omitted.
 Hence, our numbers do not perfectly align with those in \citet{zhuang2024embedllm}.

 Table~\ref{tab:routing-route_fixed_model} reports \emph{routing accuracy}, defined by \citet{zhuang2024embedllm} as the fraction of queries routed to an LLM that answers correctly.
-The results show that \textbf{frozen DNA outperforms the embeddings learned by EmbedLLM}.
-Although the improvement is not significant, DNA is extracted without using the EmbedLLM dataset, whereas EmbedLLM learns its embeddings on this task.
-This suggests substantial potential for applying DNA to more broad applications.
+The results show that {frozen DNA outperforms the embeddings learned by EmbedLLM}.
+This result is notable because EmbedLLM explicitly learns representations on this routing dataset, whereas LLM DNA is training-free and task-agnostic.
+Achieving parity without task-specific optimization validates the quality of DNA and highlights its superior scalability: unlike EmbedLLM, our model supports arbitrary new models without retraining.